k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/Fabric/Fabric_Full_Docker_Install_V6.5.9.md

 ### RUN SINGLE FABRIC, CASSANDRA INSTANCES:

-**Note:** this compose file doesn't include Kafka. if you need you can open the docker-compose.yml and un-remark it.
+**Note:** this compose file doesn't have Kafka enabled by default. if you need it you can open the docker-compose.yml and un-remark it.

 1. Run docker-compose as follows: